grace-notes/website/contents/topics/babylon.md

 “took the hands of *Bēl*,” but left the city under the control of a governor, who kept the peace until Cambyses’ death in 522 b.c.
 There followed the first of the recurrent revolts. *Nidintu-Bēl* seized power, taking the emotive throne-name Nebuchadrezzar III (Oct.–Dec.
-522).
-Darius, the legitimate king (520–485), put down a further rebellion in the following year but spared the city, building there an arsenal, a Persian-style columned hall (*appa danna*), as an addition to the palace he used during his stay in the city.
+522).Darius, the legitimate king (520–485), put down a further rebellion in the following year but spared the city, building there an arsenal, a Persian-style columned hall (*appa danna*), as an addition to the palace he used during his stay in the city.